How to Fix Choppy Video Playback of 4K/HD on PC/Mac?

 For who uses Windows Media Player to play videos, someone suggests you can check the "drop frames to keep audio and video in sync" option if your choppy playback error is video and audio out of sync.
 However, dropping frames means losing details.
 So, we won’t advise you to do this.
 If possible, you can update your Windows Media Player to the newest version by opening your Windows Media Player > right click on the WMP window and click Help > find Update Check and proceed with the update.
 For Mac users who use native QuickTime Player to play videos can try to turn off the option for "Use High Quality Video Setting When Available" in Preferences to see changes.

 To save time, you are suggested to directly choose a more powerful and smoother 4K video player to help you play 4K/1080p HD videos on PC smoothly.
-Out the market, VLC media player and 5KPlayer are the two best choices you can pick.
+In the market, VLC media player and 5KPlayer are the two best choices you can pick.
 Although 5KPlayer and VLC 4K video stuttering, choppy or lagging playback issue is also a headache you can’t avoid, the number of times the error occurs is much less than that from other media players.

 Solution 2.
 Update video drivers